theodore-norvell/cogent/docs/StateCharts/StateCharts.md

 ![AND states with transitions](andStatesWithTransitions.png)

 Suppose the active states are {root, A, B, D, E, G}.
-Any of the four transitions can happen
+Any of the four events `a`, `b`, `c`, and `d` could be processed next.

 * `a`.
 In this case A must be exited, so B and E must exited, so D and G must be exited.
 All this happens in postfix order.
 But exits from the AND's children could happen in either order.
 So the order of exits is either
     * D, B, G, E, A or G, E, D, B, A.
-    * After all these exits, the transition action happens.
+    * After all these exits, the transition action `w` happens.
     * Next, H is entered and so I and L must be entered and so J and M are entered.
 Now it's prefix order, but the order that the children of the AND are entered is nondeterministic.
 So the possible orders are
     * H, I, J, L, M or H, L, M, I, J
 * Events `c` and `d` are similar.
 * Event `d` is similar, except that J is entered instead of K.

-By the way PlantUML can't handle transition in and out of regions.
+By the way PlantUML can't handle transitions in and out of regions.
 That's why the last figure looks a bit doctored.
 It's legit UML, but Plant UML just doesn't cope with them.
 You can use composite transitions instead in the diagram.
 I'm not dealing with composite transitions in this document.
 For more information see the PlantUML documentation.

 ## Other features that are useful and easy to support